Lifeway Foods (NASDAQ:LWAY) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Lifeway Foods (NASDAQ:LWAY – Get Rating) in a research report report published on Saturday.
-The brokerage issued a strong-buy rating on the stock.
+Analysts at StockNews.com initiated coverage on shares of Lifeway Foods (NASDAQ:LWAY – Get Rating) in a report released on Sunday.
+The firm set a “strong-buy” rating on the stock.

 Lifeway Foods Stock Performance

 Lifeway Foods (NASDAQ:LWAY – Get Rating) last posted its earnings results on Monday, March 27th.
 The company reported $0.05 earnings per share for the quarter.
+The firm had revenue of $35.84 million for the quarter.
 Lifeway Foods had a return on equity of 1.89% and a net margin of 0.65%.
-The company had revenue of $35.84 million for the quarter.
-On average, sell-side analysts anticipate that Lifeway Foods will post 0.38 EPS for the current fiscal year.
+As a group, research analysts forecast that Lifeway Foods will post 0.38 earnings per share for the current year.

 Institutional Trading of Lifeway Foods

 Several hedge funds and other institutional investors have recently modified their holdings of LWAY.
-Vanguard Group Inc. boosted its stake in shares of Lifeway Foods by 22.8% during the 1st quarter.
-Vanguard Group Inc. now owns 178,117 shares of the company’s stock valued at $1,286,000 after purchasing an additional 33,079 shares in the last quarter.
-Voss Capital LLC bought a new stake in Lifeway Foods in the 3rd quarter valued at $332,000.
-UBS Group AG boosted its stake in Lifeway Foods by 12,896.2% during the fourth quarter.
-UBS Group AG now owns 16,895 shares of the company’s stock valued at $94,000 after buying an additional 16,765 shares during the last quarter.
-Finally, Millennium Management LLC purchased a new stake in Lifeway Foods during the fourth quarter valued at approximately $82,000.
-Institutional investors own 29.36% of the company’s stock.
+Millennium Management LLC acquired a new stake in shares of Lifeway Foods in the fourth quarter valued at about $82,000.
+UBS Group AG increased its position in shares of Lifeway Foods by 12,896.2% in the fourth quarter.
+UBS Group AG now owns 16,895 shares of the company’s stock valued at $94,000 after acquiring an additional 16,765 shares during the last quarter.
+Voss Capital LLC acquired a new stake in shares of Lifeway Foods in the third quarter valued at about $332,000.
+Finally, Vanguard Group Inc. increased its position in shares of Lifeway Foods by 22.8% in the first quarter.
+Vanguard Group Inc. now owns 178,117 shares of the company’s stock valued at $1,286,000 after acquiring an additional 33,079 shares during the last quarter.
+Institutional investors and hedge funds own 29.36% of the company’s stock.

 Lifeway Foods Company Profile